Brightify/Fetcher/README.md

 }
 ```

-Notice that `create` could be replaced with `GET` but we think that is better to specify the type only in one place.
+Notice that `create` could be replaced with `GET` and `POST` but we think, it is better to specify the type only in one place.
 Another advantage of `create` is that you can add implicit `RequestModfier` to every `Endpoint`.
 To do this implement `implicitModifiers`:

 ```Swift
 struct Endpoints: EndpointProvider {